9aia/thal/pm/BACKLOG.md

 - Remove unused files/code
 - Improve docs
   - Add docs for the difference between roadmap, changelog and "What's New"
-- Add nuxt devserver to codeshare container
+- Add nuxt devserver to delphis container
-  - Pass IS_CODESHARE env var to nuxt devserver and fix sign-in redirect to dev.thal.9aia.com
+  - Pass IS_DELPHIS env var to nuxt devserver and fix sign-in redirect to dev.thal.9aia.com
-- Fix codeshare perms
+- Fix delphis perms
-- Fix codeshare checking of multiple co-authors already included in the commit message
+- Fix delphis checking of multiple co-authors already included in the commit message
 - Migrate to Vue Vapor when it's ready
 - Organize composables into folders